 Run Slower to Make You Go Further and Remain Fresh as a Daisy

 While watching a live stream about fitness, the presenter was asked about MAF training.
 She seemed unsure about how to progress, obviously wanting to focus on the main topic of her stream.
-She thought about it for a moment and admitted that she wasn't familiar with the term.
+She thought about it and admitted that she wasn't familiar with the term.

 So let me give you a little inside information about my vigour.
-7 years ago this week, I accepted a challenge to attempt a trail race.
+Eight years ago this week, I accepted a challenge to attempt a trail race.
 As part of a relay team running along Hadrian's Wall, my segment was a hilly 14 miles.
-So now I can celebrate that for 7 years, I have been a runner.
-When I say runner, I refer to outdoors, whether along the streets or across trails, woods, parkland, cliffy coastlines.
-I would never denigrate the runs of someone whom, for whatever reason, prefers running inside and on a treadmill.
+So now I can celebrate that I have been a runner for eight years.
+When I say runner, I refer to outdoors, whether along the streets or across trails, woods, parkland, and cliffy coastlines.
+I would never denigrate the runs of someone who, for whatever reason, prefers running inside and on a treadmill.
 I first ran on dreadmills.

 My reasons for running (on the treadmill before the Hadrian's Wall challenge) were that I was a little cuddly and thought this would be a great way to lose the belly.
-Yes, I was sat in the pub all day and drinking copious amounts of beer and had the gut to show for it.
-Within a couple of years of running, I was entering marathons and park runs.
+Yes, I was sitting in the pub all day and drinking copious amounts of beer and had the gut to show for it.
+Within a couple of years of running, I entered marathons and park runs.
 But the belly remained, though severely reduced.

 A small aside here; since lockdown, I have to say how I miss the far off journeys to places like the New Forest, the South Downs Way, the Dales.